 Garlic’s antibacterial and antiviral properties are perhaps its most legendary feature.

-If you feel a the flu virus attacking eat a raw clove or two knowing that it’ll beat the virus faster than prescribed medicine.
+If you feel a the flu virus attacking (or coronavirus) eat a raw clove or two knowing that it’ll beat the virus faster than prescribed medicine.
 Of course don’t munch on garlic as is—unless you’re happy with that—thinly slice it, eat it with toast or chop in halves and gulp down with water like a pill.

 This vegetable has been studied not only for its benefits in controlling infection by bacteria, but also infection from other microbes including yeasts and fungi.

 Our red blood cells use molecules from garlic called polysulfides to produce hydrogen sulfide gas (H2S).
 This in turn helps our blood vessels expand and keep our blood pressure in check.

 Other benefits from just one clove a day will top your body’s supply of: